niksilver/201-PocketPiano/README.md

+# Notes for second synth layer

+This patch adds six more synth slots without sacrificing any pattern slots.

+To install the extra synths add more synth modules with names `7-...` to `12-...`.
+Note that you need a hyphen immediately after the slot number.

+To access one of these synths hold down the shift button and double tap one of the six synth buttons.
+For example, if you hold shift and double tap synth button 1 (B below middle C) you get synth 7.
+If you hold shift and double tap synth button 2 (middle C) you get synth 8.
+And so on.

+If there is no synth module in a slot you select then you won't get any sound.

+The double tap time is 500ms.
+That's the time required from pressing a button down the first time, to pressing the same button down a second time.

+The changes to allow this are all in mother.pd:
+* In [pd synth-select] there is a new patch [pd synth-select-layer].
+* In [pd synth-select] there is a new selection object to load synths 7 to 12.
+* In [pd auto-load-synths] we change [i 6] to [i 12] to load more synth modules.
+* In [pd auto-load-synths] we send more loadbangs (they go to the new synth modules).
+* In [pd auto-load-synths] we load filenames that start with `%d-` instead of just `%d`, in case a folder called `10-MySynth` gets confused with `1-MyOtherSynth`.

+Beware that loading six more synths will add to the device's startup time.
+This may or may not be noticeable.

 # 201 PocketPiano

 The software for the pocket piano consists of two parts: a PureData (Pd) patch and a controller program.